fygar256/general-assembler-axx/README.md

 #### Comments

-If you write `/*` in a pattern file, the part after `/*` on that line becomes a comment.
+If you write `/*` in a pattern file, the part after `/*` on that line will become a comment.
 Currently, you cannot close it with `*/`.
-It is only valid for the part after `/*` on that line.
+It is only valid after `/*` on that line.

-#### Case sensitivity, variables
+#### Case Sensitivity, Variables

-Uppercase letters in the instruction in the pattern file are treated as character constants.
-If you use lowercase letters, it will be treated as a one-character variable.
-The value of the symbol at that position from the assembly line will be assigned to the variable.
-If you use `! lowercase letters`, the value of the expression at that position will be assigned, and if you use `!! lowercase letters`, the value of the factor at that position will be assigned, and they will be referenced from error_patterns and binary_list.
-All variables that are not assigned will have an initial value of 0.
+Uppercase letters in the instruction of the pattern file are treated as character constants.
+If they are lowercase, they are treated as one-character variables.
+The value of the symbol at that position from the assembly line is assigned to the variable.
+If `! lowercase` is used, the value of the expression at that position is assigned, and if `!! lowercase` is used, the value of the factor at that position is assigned, and referenced from error_patterns and binary_list.
+All unassigned variables are initialized to 0.
 When referencing from error_patterns and binary_list, `!` is not necessary.
-All values ​​will be referenced in the same way.
+All values ​​are referenced in the same way.

 From the assembly line, uppercase and lowercase letters are accepted as the same, except for labels and section names.

 The special variable is '$$', which represents the current location counter.

-#### Escape character
+#### Escape Characters

-You can use the escape character `\` in instruction.
+The escape character `\` can be used within the instruction.

 #### error_patterns

-error_patterns uses variables and comparison operators to specify the conditions under which an error will occur.
+error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.

 Multiple error patterns can be specified, separated by ','.
 For example, as follows.

 ```
 a>3;4,b>7;5
 ```
-In this example, when a>3, it returns error code 4, and when b>7, it returns error code 5.
+In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.

 #### binary_list

-binary_list specifies the code to be output, separated by ','.
-For example, if you specify 0x03,d, d will be output after 0x3.
+binary_list specifies the codes to be output, separated by ','.
+For example, if you specify 0x03,d, 0x3 will be output followed by d.

 Let's take 8048 as an example.
 If the pattern file contains